sdebby/TelegramKeyPass/README.md

 # TelegramKeyPass
-KeyPass integration into telegram- because why not Useful in cases of personal keepass data file on local machine.
+KeyPass integration into telegram- because why not.

+Useful in cases of personal keepass data file on local machine.

 usecase: